Levi-ZJY/TemMed-Bench/README.md

 <img src="./misc/Teaser_Figure.png" width="750" />

 TemMed-Bench features three primary highlights.
-- **Temporal reasoning focus**: each sample in TemMed-Bench includes historical condition information, challenging models to analyze changes in patient conditions over time.
+- **Temporal reasoning focus:** Each sample in TemMed-Bench includes historical condition information, which challenges models to analyze changes in patient conditions over time.
-- **Multi-image input**: each sample in TemMed-Bench contains multiple images from different visits as input, emphasizing the need for models to process and reason over multiple images.
+- **Multi-image input:** Each sample in TemMed-Bench contains multiple images from different visits as input, emphasizing the need for models to process and reason over multiple images.
-- **Diverse task suite**: TemMed-Bench comprises three tasks including VQA, report generation, and image-pair selection.
-These tasks are all built upon a test set consisting of 1,000 samples.
-Additionally, TemMed-Bench includes a knowledge corpus with over 17,000 instances.
+- **Diverse task suite:** TemMed-Bench comprises three tasks, including VQA, report generation, and image-pair selection.
+Additionally, TemMed-Bench includes a knowledge corpus with more than 17,000 instances to support retrieval-augmented generation (RAG).